autosit/autosit.github.io/_posts/2019-04-12-pmbm_visualization.md

 ## Scope

 During this assignment, the candidate will become familiar with implementations of PMBM under development in Matlab or Python.
+The main goal is not primarily to further develop these methods, but to construct functions to that makes it easy for a human operator to understand how these implementations operate.
+A secondary goal is to consider different possibilities for how their output should be processed in order to be used as input in a collision avoidance system.

 ## Proposed Tasks for the 5th year project